melaniezheng/twitter_travel/README.md

 - remove urls and mentions
 - process emojis and non-text word representations
 - cleaning tweets: lower case, tokenize, remove stopwords, lemmatize and stem words
-- gensim's w2v model and sklearn's tfidf model to vectorize cleaned tweets
+- use TextBlob to get sentiment and polarity of each tweets

 #### Stock price data:
 - get realtime stock price (ticker:JETS) at 5 minute interval